Vlad Shifter

 Your spouse receives a Talent-Family permit with open work rights; children relocate with you.

-Live, work, and run business in France with the ability to bring your family.
+Live, work, and run a business in France with the ability to bring your family.

 Open to high-skilled professionals, advisors, entrepreneurs and domain experts.